 Game of Thrones, George R.R.
 Martin

-Celebrate (mourn?) the end of HBO’s hit show and prepare for the forthcoming final novel by going back to the beginning with Game of Throne: A Song of Ice and Fire, Book 1.
-Or choose from the entire series, which are some of the best audiobooks for road trips even if you’re new to the saga—although you will need a lot of driving time to get through it all.
+HBO’s hit show might be over, but you can go back to the beginning with Game of Thrones: A Song of Ice and Fire, Book 1.
+Or choose from the entire series, which are some of the best audiobooks for road trips even if you’re new to the saga—although you will need a lot of time to get through them all.

 Length: 33 hours, 46 minutes (Book 1)